CollinearGroup/talk-oss-licenses/PITCHME.md

 # OSS Licensing
-> Everything you wanted to know but were too afraid to ask
+> Everything you wanted to know about licensing but were too afraid to ask

 ---

 ### An Unfortunate Event

-* Jun, 2015 - Prototype Kick-off, enter: Collinear Group
+* Jun, 2015 - Prototype Kick-off
 * Mar, 2018 - First Major User Signed Up
 * Oct, 2018 - Production Software Audit